-A benefit to using a freestanding grill is that you can maneuver it around, whereas with a built-in grill, you cannot.
+A benefit to using a freestanding grill is that you can maneuver it around, whereas, with a built-in grill, you cannot.
 You can easily pick up, or roll around, the grill from one location to the other.
-With a built-in grill, once you’ve made your choice with where you want to build it then you are unable to move it.
+With a built-in grill, once you’ve made your choice about where you want to build it then you are unable to move it.

 It costs a lot of money to buy a grill, in general, but it is a better route to purchase a regular grill versus having a built-in grill.
 A freestanding grill can cost less and requires less work to put together as opposed to a built-in grill.